 Most people learn about AI from cable news, social media, or a salesperson.
 Those aren't teaching you — they're selling you.
 Either fear, or a subscription.

 This site is different.
-It's built by someone who's worked in technology for 30 years and trains professional teams to use AI well.
-It's honest about the real worries and equally honest about the fact that if you learn to use it thoughtfully, it's one of the most useful tools you've had access to in your lifetime.
+It's built by someone who's worked in technology for 30 years and trains professional teams to use AI.
+It tries to be honest — about the real concerns, about what's still being figured out, and about the fact that AI, used thoughtfully, can be a genuinely useful tool for almost anyone.

 No sign-up.
 No paywall.
 No chatbot that asks what brought you here today.